datacamp/courses-introduction-to-python/chapter1.md

 - You want to do some quick calculations.
 - For your new business, you want to develop a database-driven website.
 - Your boss asks you to clean and analyze the results of the latest satisfaction survey.
-- All of the above
+- All of the above.

 *** =hint
 - Filip mentioned in the video that Python can be used to build practically any piece of software.